weikailin/theory-seminar/2-owf.md

 Reduction *from* Assumption (factoring) *to* Construction (OWF) is bread and butter in this course.

+Reduction from weak to strong OWF

+Idea: repeat independently weak poly many times.

+Let $f$ be weak OWF s.t. no adv can invert w.p. $1-1/q$ where $q$ is a function of $n$.

 Weak OWF?

 Basic number theory, DL assumption